 And Mackenzie is about to learn that the hard way.

-Faced with a useless boyfriend, dressed up dogs, men who wear welly boots on dates, men who shouldn’t be seen outside in daylight, and men who make reptiles seem like attractive company – will she ever find the perfect man for her neurotic mother?
+Faced with a useless boyfriend, dressed up dogs, men who wear welly boots on dates, men who shouldn’t be seen outside in daylight.
+And men who make reptiles seem like attractive company – will she ever find the perfect man for her neurotic mother?

 Jaimie Admans brings us a great debut novel that will have you laughing out loud from the start.

-Mackenzie is fed up of her mother meddling in her life, so decides its time to get her own back.
+Mackenzie‘s fed up of her mother meddling in her life, so decides its time to get her own back.

-With her mother being single and having too much time on her hands, Mackenzie decides to set her up on some dates, surely its a win, win; a happy mother with no time to meddle!
+With her mother being single and having too much time on her hands, Mackenzie decides to set her up on some dates.
+Surely it’s a win, win; a happy mother with no time to meddle!

 And after all how hard can it be to find a nice mature man to date her mother?

-Mackenzie is a wonderfully strong character, it takes some confidence to meet loads of different men and let’s admit it some of them are quite perverted.
+Mackenzie is a strong character, it takes some confidence to meet loads of different men and let’s admit it some of them are quite perverted.

 The main thing that I loved about Mackenzie though is that throughout the book we see her start to follow her dreams and change her ambitions.

-If I could’ve changed one thing for Mackenzie I would’ve changed Dan, he came across as a nice guy but there was an overpowering nature about him and the character just didn’t sit right with me.
+If I could’ve changed one thing for Mackenzie I would’ve changed Dan.
+He came across as a nice guy but there was an overpowering nature about him and the character just didn’t sit right with me.